 Clinical Presentation of Ankle Sprains

-There would be history of an inversion-type twist of the foot followed by pain and swelling.
-Details of mechanism of injury would reveal the biomechanics of injury.
+There would be a history of an inversion-type twist of the foot followed by pain and swelling.
+Details of the mechanism of injury would reveal the biomechanics of injury.

 The patient is often able to walk on foot though with pain [walking usually excludes fracture]